boostcon/cppnow_code_of_conduct/attendee_procedure_for_incident_handling.md

 only at a victim's request.

 2. **Inform the Code of Conduct conference staff of the incident.** Contact
-%%COC-STAFF-FIRST-NAMES%% (info below) and inform them that an incident has occurred.
+%%COC_STAFF_FIRST_NAMES%% (info below) and inform them that an incident has occurred.
 All conference staff are familiar with the code of conduct and incident reporting procedure, and can assist you in contacting these individuals.

 3. **Report the details to the Code of Conduct conference staff.** Provide
-%%COC-STAFF-FIRST-NAMES%% with a report describing the incident, preferably by email.
+%%COC_STAFF_FIRST_NAMES%% with a report describing the incident, preferably by email.
 All reports are confidential.

 Try to gather as much information as available, but do not interview people